-I am so lucky that the place where I live, Kamala Beach Estate in Kamala, Phuket, already have the most wonderful tropical garden.
+I am so lucky that the place where I live, Kamala Beach Estate in Kamala, Phuket, already have the most beautiful tropical garden.

 It is not a “healing garden” or a medical herbs garden, but it is a very well kept tropical garden.
-It is maintained by a team of dedicated professional gardeners who all love the garden they have cared for, for many years.
+The garden is maintained by a team of dedicated professional gardeners who all love the garden they have cared for, for many years.

-It is not my intention to become a herbalist or make a site about herbal alternative medicine or pretend to be a nature medicine doctor.
+It is not my intention to become a herbalist or make a site about alternative herbal medicine or pretend to be a natural medicine doctor.
 I can not put enough emphasis on that, If you are sick go to the doctor.

-And even if it say on this site that a certain plant or remedy have healing properties, then you still have to check with a doctor or a skilled herbalist.
+And even if it says on this site that a particular plant or remedy has healing properties, then you still have to check with a doctor or a skilled herbalist.

 I say so because even I believe in and trust herbal medicine, I use it myself, but I am not a skilled herbalist, and will not pretend to be.
-I go to a skilled/educated Chinese herbalist every time I have a problem.
-I can recommend one very good one in Chiang Mai China Town go to the article about him. click here…
+I go to an experienced/educated Chinese herbalist every time I have a problem.
+I can recommend one excellent one in Chiang Mai China Town go to the article about him.
+Click here…

-Their training is based modern medicine and the products produced by the big pharmaceutical companies, and for them, natural remedies is a total no go, even most of their medicine developed originally from nature.
+Their training rely on modern medicine and products produced by the big pharmaceutical companies, and for them, natural remedies are a total no go, even most of their drug initially have been developed from nature.
 Why it is so… is another story.

-Nowadays traditional/herbal medicine is becoming more and more popular in the western world, and for some, it has become almost “religion”.
-I see a lot of the “alternative” medicine sites on the net are arguing about who is and and what site is the best.
+Nowadays traditional/herbal medicine is becoming more and more popular in the western world, and for some, it has become almost “religion.”
+I see a lot of the “alternative” medicine sites on the net are arguing about who is and what website is the best.

 What I want to make is a garden with plants believed to have healing properties.

-I will start with the plants there have been used in Thai traditional medicine (TTM).
-I will describe the plants and the healing properties they are believed to have in Thai Traditional Medicine (TTM).
+I will start with the plants there have been and still is used in Thai traditional medicine (TTM).
+I will describe the herbs and the healing properties they are believed to have according to Thai Traditional Medicine (TTM).

-Many Thais I have met have a great knowledge about herbalism.
+Many Thais I have met have a vast knowledge about herbalism.
 Thailand is one of the only countries I know of, where the government sponsors special herbal clinics and schools.

-Furthermore, Thai food has been used as “medicine” for centuries.
+Furthermore, TTM uses food as “medicine” and have done so for centuries.
 Many Thai food dishes are used either as prevention or as a cure for certain illnesses.

-For example, the spicy soup Tum Yum Gung is used as a remedy for common cold and for intestinal problems.
-This is because of the main ingredients in this soup is chili, kaffir lime leaves, garlic, galangal which is all herbs there are known for their antibacterial and decongestant properties.
+For example, in TTM is the spicy soup Tum Yum Gung a remedy for common cold and intestinal problems.
+The reason for this is because of the main ingredients in this soup is chili, kaffir lime leaves, garlic and galangal which is all herbs there are known for their antibacterial and decongestant properties.

-In Thailand there is a very good understanding of traditional herbal medicines and that this is widespread makes it much more logical for me to make my herbal garden here.
+In Thailand there is an excellent understanding of traditional herbal medicines and that this is widespread makes it much more logical for me to make my herbal garden here.